1. Overview

 text(val) |

-args: return: none |
+Arguments: Returns: none |

-Set display text |
+Sets the display text of the checkbox. |

 text() |

-args: none return: <String>, text. |
+Arguments: none Returns: <String>, the current display text. |

 checked(val) |

-args: return: none |
+Arguments: Returns: none |

 checked() |